Breast Reconstruction Procedure

 - The final results of breast reconstruction following mastectomy can help lessen the physical and emotional impact of mastectomy.

-- Over time, some breast sensation may return, and scar lines will improve, although they’ll never disappear completely.
+- Over time, some breast sensations may return, and scar lines will improve, although they’ll never disappear completely.

 - There are trade-offs, but most women feel these are small compared to the large improvement in their quality of life and the ability to look and feel whole.